Earn credits in Library Science while

 Caribbean!
 This year’s Cultural Immersion Program has partnered

 with the University of the West Indies to provide you the ultimate

 opportunity to live and learn in Jamaica.
-As St. John’s students
+As a St. John’s student

 you know and understand the ins and outs of life in “Big City”.

 Diversity here is more than a state of being, but a way of life.